0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Minifilter contexts
-A context is a structure that is defined by the minifilter driver and that can be associated with a filter manager object.<br/>
-The filter manager provides support for minifilter drivers to associate contexts with objects and preserve state across I/O operations.<br/>
+A context is a structure defined by a minifilter driver that can be associated with a filter manager object.
+The filter manager provides support for minifilter drivers to associate contexts with objects and preserve state across I/O operations.
-Contexts are extremley useful , and can be attached to the following objects : <br/>
+Contexts are extremley useful, and can be attached to the following objects : <br/>
     - Files <br/>
     - Instances <br/>
     - Streams <br/>